sergiotarxz/Perl-DBIx-Quick/README.md

 # DESCRIPTION

-`DBIx::Fast` is the needed bridge between Moo and your database, you create DAO objects in a similar fashion to Moo and those objects auto-create the corresponding instances under the same package plus ::Instance, importing this module becomes your package into a Moo class and the created class is also a Moo one.
+`DBIx::Quick` is the needed bridge between Moo and your database, you create DAO objects in a similar fashion to Moo and those objects auto-create the corresponding instances under the same package plus ::Instance, importing this module becomes your package into a Moo class and the created class is also a Moo one.